chrisdoc/k8s-workshop/README.md

 kubectl apply -f deploy/deployment.yml
 ```

-You should be able to see the
+You should be able to see the pods starting by writing `kubectl get pods`

 ### Setting up connectivity
 ```bash